isomerpages/cris-precise/_research/Call for Proposals.md

 2.  **Genome Data:**&nbsp;Shotgun Whole Genomic Sequencing (WGS) derived genomic sequences and variant catalogue of SG100K participants.

-3.  **Clinical Data:**&nbsp;Collected by public healthcare providers and maintained by the Ministry of Health, Singapore.<p>
+3.  **Clinical Data:**&nbsp;Collected by public healthcare providers and maintained by the Ministry of Health, Singapore.

 All data will be pseudonymised.
 This means that conventional personal identifiers such as date of birth, NRIC, and residential address are removed.
 The data and/or human biospecimens thus cannot be easily attributed to a specific individual.

 ##### **GUIDING PRINCIPLES FOR PROPOSAL**